-Chickenpox blisters show up in waves, so after some begin to crust over, a new group of spots might appear.
-New chickenpox usually stop appearing by the seventh day, though they may stop as early as the third day.
+Chickenpox blisters show up in waves.
+So after some begin to crust over, a new group of spots might appear.
 It usually takes 10–14 days for all the blisters to be scabbed over and then you are no longer contagious.

 How Does Chickenpox Spread?

 Chickenpox is contagious, meaning that somebody who has it can easily spread it to someone else.
 A person with chickenpox is most contagious during the first 2 to 5 days of being sick.
 That's usually about 1 to 2 days before the rash shows up.
 So you could be spreading around chickenpox without even knowing it!

 Someone with chickenpox can pass it to others by coughing or sneezing, when tiny drops come out of the mouth and nose.
 These drops are full of the chickenpox virus.
 It's easy for others to breathe in these drops or get them on their hands.
 Before you know it, the chickenpox virus has infected someone new.

 If you are that unlucky person, how do you keep your chickenpox from driving you crazy?
 They itch, but you shouldn't scratch them.
 Scratching the blisters can tear your skin and leave scars.
 Scratching also can let germs in, and the blisters could get infected.

 These tips can help you feel less itchy:

 - Keep cool because heat and sweat will make you itch more.
 You might want to put a lukewarm washcloth on the really bad areas.